mcseiu05/mcseiu05/README.md

 # Hi there, I'm Mamun Ahammed! 👋

 Welcome to my GitHub profile!
-I am an aspiring Data Analyst/Scientist with a strong foundation in software development and a passion for data analysis.
+I am an aspiring Data Scientist with a strong foundation in software development and a passion for data analysis.
 My journey in technology has equipped me with a diverse skill set, enabling me to uncover insights and deliver innovative data-driven solutions across various domains.

 ## About Me